 We offer three types of service available to people living in England and Wales:

 - National Male Helpline and Online Support available to males.
 You can contact us at a time convenient for you for free emotional support, information and signposting.

 If you are interested in accessing one of our services via the telephone or internet then it is important to us that you know what services are on offer, your rights and responsibilities, and that you have the chance to ask us any questions about the services before you decide to use them.
 You will find further information about our services on this page.

 Helpline and Online Support

-National Male Helpline 0808 800 5005– dedicated service for men affected by rape or sexual abuse
+National Male Helpline 0808 800 5005– dedicated service for men and boys affected by rape or sexual abuse

 Young People’s Helpline 0808 800 5007– for under 18’s affected by rape, sexual abuse or at risk of sexual exploitation.

 - SMS Text message – text 0786 002 7573 (texts are charged at your standard rate)

 - Email us anytime and we aim to reply within 2 working days.